 A participant means a legal entity contributing to the project and having rights and obligations with regard to the Community under the terms of the contract.
-Legal entities participating in co-ordination actions will be primarily organisations active in the research and innovation fields: enterprises, whichever their size, research institutes, universities, public administrations.
+Legal entities participating in specific support actions will be primarily organisations active in the research field: enterprises, whichever their size, research institutes, universities.

-The following may also participate in co-ordination actions:
+The following may also participate in specific support actions:

-- organisations that possess specific competence in management, dissemination and transfer of knowledge; - potential users and other stakeholders.
+- organisations that possess specific competence in management, dissemination and transfer of knowledge; - potential users and other stakeholders; - specific information and assistance structures, like national contact points.